The Reasons for Seasons

 6. The teacher will explain the activity to the class: The activity will be just like we demonstrated, with one partner as the sun and one as the earth.
 The partner who is the sun will stand in the middle with a pair of sunglasses on (the teacher will hand out one pair of sunglasses to each pair) and the earth will circle around the sun, staying facing the same direction the entire time.
 The "earth" will start circling the sun when I start the music and when I stop the music, the "earth" will stop.
 I will then go around the room and ask each of the pairs to tell me what season they have stopped at.
 So remember, the student will remain facing the same direction as he/she circles, which means you need to be careful since you will be walking backwards part of the time.
 For the seasons in relation to the "earth's positions, as a quick review, if when the music stops you are directly facing the sun, it is summer, if the sun is to your left (the teacher raises her left hand, realizing not all students know their left from their right hand) then it is fall, if your back is to the "sun" then it is winter, and finally, if the "sun" is on your right (the teacher holds up her right hand), then it is spring.
 After I have gone through all of the pairs, I will start the music again and the "earth" will start spinning around the sun again, and repeat the process when I stop the music each time.
 We will do this several times and then switch roles with your partner, so that if you were the "sun" you will hand your sunglasses over to your partner and become the "earth" and if you were the "earth" you will put the sunglasses on and become the "sun" (aka the center of the universe.
 The earth will now revolve around you-enjoy it).
 This activity is a little like musical chairs if you think about it only minus the chairs and we are not competing, however, the circling and the stopping, controlled by the music is very similar.

-7. The teacher will ask if there are any questions and if there are, answer them.
+7. The teacher will ask if there are any questions and if there are, answer them.8.
+The teacher will turn the music on and the students will do the activity.

 9. Each time the teacher asks the pair what season it is, she will take notes, about what the pair says and if the are correct or incorrect.